Who should read this guide?

 Monthly Reporting for Airbnb Arbitrage

-Using Tallybreeze (formerly Bnbtally), Airbnb reservation data is automatically processed in QuickBooks without a hitch.
-Once your expenses are recorded in QuickBooks, you can produce beautiful monthly reports with ease and can observe the performance of each listing without any hassle at all.
+With Tallybreeze, Airbnb reservation data flows into QuickBooks automatically and accurately.
+Once your expenses are recorded, you can generate clear, professional monthly reports with ease and review the performance of each listing without any hassle.

 Profit & Loss by Class